kubernetes/ingress-nginx/controllers/nginx/configuration.md

 ### Custom NGINX upstream checks

 NGINX exposes some flags in the [upstream configuration](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#upstream) that enable the configuration of each server in the upstream.
-The Ingress controller allows custom `max_fails` and `fail_timeout` parameters in a global context using `upstream-max-fails` and `upstream-fail-timeout` in the NGINX config map or in a particular Ingress rule. `upstream-max-fails` defaults to 0.
+The Ingress controller allows custom `max_fails` and `fail_timeout` parameters in a global context using `upstream-max-fails` and `upstream-fail-timeout` in the NGINX ConfigMap or in a particular Ingress rule. `upstream-max-fails` defaults to 0.
 This means NGINX will respect the container's `readinessProbe` if it is defined.
 If there is no probe and no values for `upstream-max-fails` NGINX will continue to send traffic to the container.

 **With the default configuration NGINX will not health check your backends.
 Whenever the endpoints controller notices a readiness probe failure, that pod's IP will be removed from the list of endpoints.
 This will trigger the NGINX controller to also remove it from the upstreams.**